-Procedure 3.4.
+Procedure 3.14.2.
 Configuring TLS on the syslog-ng server

-- Copy the certificate (e.g., syslog-ng.cert) of the syslog-ng server to the syslog-ng server host, for example into the /etc/syslog-ng/cert.d directory.
-The certificate must be a valid X.509 certificate in PEM format. - Copy the CA certificate (e.g., cacert.pem) of the Certificate Authority that issued the certificate of the syslog-ng clients to the syslog-ng server, for example into the /etc/syslog-ng/ca.d directory.
+- Step 1.
+Copy the certificate (e.g., syslog-ng.cert) of the syslog-ng server to the syslog-ng server host, for example into the /opt/syslog-ng/etc/syslog-ng/cert.d directory.
+The certificate must be a valid X.509 certificate in PEM format. - Step 2.
+Copy the CA certificate (e.g., cacert.pem) of the Certificate Authority that issued the certificate of the syslog-ng clients to the syslog-ng server, for example into the /opt/syslog-ng/etc/syslog-ng/ca.d directory.

 Issue the following command on the certificate: openssl x509 -noout -hash -in cacert.pem The result is a hash (e.g., 6d2962a8), a series of alphanumeric characters based on the Distinguished Name of the certificate.

-Issue the following command to create a symbolic link to the certificate that uses the hash returned by the previous command and the .
-0 suffix.
+Issue the following command to create a symbolic link to the certificate that uses the hash returned by the previous command and the .0 suffix.

+'''

 ln -s cacert.pem 6d2962a8.0

+'''
-3. Copy the private key (e.g., syslog-ng.key) matching the certificate of the syslog-ng server to the syslog-ng server host, for example into the /etc/syslog-ng/key.d directory.
-The key must be in PEM format, and must not be password-protected.

-4. the syslog-ng configuration file that uses Add а source statement to the tls(key file (key file fullpathname) cert file (cert file fullpathname)) option and specify the key and certificate files.
-The source must use the source driver (tcp() or tcpv6())matching the destination driver used by the syslog-ng client.
+- Step 3.
+Copy the private key (e.g., syslog-ng.key) matching the certificate of the syslog-ng server to the syslog-ng server host, for example into the /opt/syslog-ng/etc/syslog-ng/key.d directory.
+The key must be in PEM format, and must not be password-protected. - Step 4.
+Add a source statement to the syslog-ng configuration file that uses the tls( key_file(key_file_fullpathname) cert_file(cert_file_fullpathname)) option and specify the key and certificate files.
+The source must use the source driver (tcp() or tcpv6()) matching the destination driver used by the syslog-ng client.
 Also specify the directory storing the certificate of the CA that issued the client's certificate.

-Example 3.47.
+Example 3.51.
 A source statement using TLS